SwiftVISA/SwiftLibUSB/README.md

 Wrapper Class Summary
 ---------------------
 These classes are all in the LibUSBWrapper folder.
-They are low level classes for interacting with the libUSB library.
+They are low level classes for interacting with the [libUSB](https://libusb.sourceforge.io/api-1.0/index.html) library.
+They are only needed when implementing new instruments or writing very low-level drivers; for communicating with typical lab equipment see the `USBTMCInstrument` class.

 The general workflow for using these classes is:
  * Create a `Context`